Guides

 What is square feet?

-Square feet, often written as sq ft, ft2, or square footage in casual speech, is a unit of area.
-It measures surface space rather than length.
+Square feet, often written as sq ft, ft², or square footage, is a unit of area.
+It measures surface space, not length.
 A single square foot is the area of a square that is exactly one foot long and one foot wide.
-That is why the question what is square feet is different from asking how long one foot is.
-One foot is a line measurement.
-One square foot is an area measurement.

 Square feet, square footage, and sq ft: do they mean the same thing?